Breastfeeding works on a simple supply and demand principle.

 A nursing tea is a great way to combine several galactagogues in one cup rather than taking each supplement, herb or food on its own.

-It’s also a good way of staying hydrated and staying away from the inevitable 8 cups of coffee that most moms want to drink.
+It’s also a good way of staying hydrated and away from the inevitable 8 cups of coffee most moms want to drink.

 Some women find teas Lactation teas to have a strong taste.
 They almost always have fenugreek in them, which for women who struggle with low blood sugar; this could be a concern.